-PuTTY supports public key authentication and uses its own key format for SSH keys.
-It stores keys in
+PuTTY uses its own file format for SSH keys.
+The keys are stored in

-PuTTYGen tool can be used for manually converting between
+.ppk files.
+The PuTTYGen tool can be used for generating new keys and converting between

-PuTTY grew out of a telnet client, and
+PuTTY grew out of a telnet client.
+It still supports the

-telnet these days, and its use is strongly not recommended for security reasons.
+telnet these days.
+Its use is not recommended for security reasons.

-There is a separate version of the terminal called
+There is a separate version of the software, called

-PuTTYtel for countries that do not allow any use of encryption.
-However, SSH is now used in all countries, officially or unofficially, and most systems can no longer be managed without encryption.
-Even the most oppressive countries need to secure their systems somehow, and there cannot be cybersecurity in a networked environment without encryption.
+PuTTYtel, for countries that do not allow any use of encryption.
+However, SSH is now used in all countries, officially or unofficially.
+Most systems can no longer be managed without encryption.
+Even the most oppressive countries need to secure their systems somehow.
+There cannot be cybersecurity in a networked environment without encryption.